Custom PSU cable

 Phanteks is another brand utilizing Seasonic's pinout for several of their power supplies.

-How exactly are power supplies different?
+How exactly can power supplies be different?

 It is commonly misunderstood that power supply cables are all the same, no matter the brand.
 This is not entirely true.
-While you may see the common 24 pin to 10 pin and 18 pin cable, or 8 pin PCI-E and EPS cables, they might still be keyed, and wired, differently.

 Wiring

 Not all cables are wired the same.
-For example, even though you might have a 24 pin to 18 pin and 10 pin cable from Corsair, the same style 24 pin to 18 pin and 10 pin cable from another brand, like Seasonic, will be wired differently.
+For example, even though you might have a 24 pin to 18 pin and 10 pin cable from a brand such as Corsair, the same style 24 pin to 18 pin and 10 pin cable from another brand, like Seasonic, will be wired differently.
 They may also have more, or less, double wires involved.
 This, ultimately, applies to all cables from each brand's power supplies.

 Manufacturer